List of cities in Western Sahara

 The following are cities in Western Sahara, listed by population.
-Due to an ongoing conflict over the territory, the majority is controlled by Morocco, and the eastern and southern portions are controlled by the Sahrawi Arab Democratic Republic (SADR).
-Only those cities under Moroccan administration are subject to the government census; SADR-controlled cities are listed at the end.
+Due to an ongoing conflict over the territory, the majority is occupied by Morocco, and the eastern and southern portions are controlled by the Sahrawi Arab Democratic Republic (SADR).
+Only those cities under Moroccan occupation are subject to the government census; SADR-controlled cities are listed at the end.
 Morocco claims the entire territory, as does the SADR.
 The list includes cities, towns, villages, oases and other settlements.